 Now, to resume your double crochet you will have to make 3 chain stitches to get your yarn up to the correct height.
 This counts as one double crochet.
 Continue working a double crochet into the rest of the row.

-Slip Stitch Crochet to Join Chain to a Circle
+Slip Stitch Crochet to Join Chain in a Circle

 This is necessary for crocheting in the round or to create crochet motifs, such as granny squares.

 - Chain 6.
-You will be joining this chain 6 with a slip stitch crochet to form a ring.
+(You will be joining this chain 6 with a slip stitch crochet to form a ring.
+Some patterns will have you chain a different amount.
+Granny squares for example often start with 4 chains.)

 - Insert hook into the first chain.
 (Not the slip knot!)